• Youth Transportation Safety Program

 • Handheld cell phone use continues to be higher among female drivers than male drivers (3).

-• Since 2007, young drivers 16 to 24 years old have been observed manipulating electronic devices at higher rates than older drivers (3).
+• From 2007 to 2022, young drivers 16 to 24 years old have been observed manipulating electronic devices at higher rates than older drivers (3).

 Cell Phones are a distraction